UltimaLabs/sattrackapi/README.md

 By default, you can access the application at `http://localhost:8080`.
 You can use a browser, or the free [Postman app](https://www.getpostman.com/downloads/).
 There are several application "modules" you can access.
 All the API endpoints are accessed using the HTTP GET method.
-You can use either the "Satellite Catalog Number" (NORAD ID) or the "International Designator" (COSPAR Designator) as a satellite identifier ("98067A", "1998-067A" and "25544" are valid identifiers for the ISS).
+You can use either the "Satellite Catalog Number" (NORAD ID) or the "International Designator" (COSPAR Designator) as a satellite identifier ("98067A", "1998-067A" and "25544" are all valid identifiers for the ISS).

 #### Retrieve a satellite TLE data